USEPA/WNTR/documentation/gis.rst

 The :class:`~wntr.gis.geospatial.snap` function is used to find the nearest point or line to a set of points.
 This functionality can be used to assign hydrants to junctions or assign isolation valves to pipes.

-When snapping Point geometries in GeoDataFrame A to Point or Line geometries in GeoDataFrame B, the function returns the following information (one entry for each point in A):
+For example, when snapping point geometries in GeoDataFrame A to point or line geometries in GeoDataFrame B, the function returns the following information (one entry for each point in A):

 * Nearest point or line in B
 * Distance between original and snapped point
 * Coordinates of the snapped point
-* If B contains Lines, the nearest endpoint along the nearest line
+* If B contains lines, the nearest endpoint along the nearest line
-* If B contains Lines, the relative distance from the line's start node (line position)
+* If B contains lines, the relative distance from the line's start node (line position)

-Net1.inp in EPSG:4326 CRS is used in the example below.
+The network file, Net1.inp, in EPSG:4326 CRS is used in the example below.
-Additional data in GeoJSON format is also in EPSG:4326 CRS.
+The additional GIS data in the GeoJSON format is also in EPSG:4326 CRS.
 See :ref:`crs` for more information.

 .. doctest::